NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Attention Addict.md

 Choose two ability boosts.
 One must be to **Strength** or **Charisma**, and one is a free ability boost.

 You're trained in Performance and the Gladiatorial Lore skill.
-You gain the [[Feats/Impressive Performance|Impressive Performance]] skill feat
+You gain the [[Impressive Performance|Impressive Performance]] skill feat

 *Source: Pathfinder: Fists of the Ruby Phoenix Player's Guide* *OGL*